al-anatrini/al-anatrini.github.io/_pages/about.md

 __Talks, Articles and Lectures__

+2023: _TroubleCube: a tool for synthesis space exploration_, Presentation - Hamburg, Ligeti-Zentrum

 2022: _The awareness of the tools in the neural media praxis_, Book Chapter - Berlin, Wolke Verlag

 2021: _Proceedings of the Sixth International Conference on Technologies for Music Notation and Representation_, Co-Editor - Hamburg, University of Music and Theatre Press